Learn How to Facilitate Community Conversations

 Training participants will learn about conversation facilitation, have an opportunity to practice new skills and techniques, reflect on and share their own beliefs and assumptions, and listen to beliefs, backgrounds, and experiences differing from their own.
 Upon completion of the training, participants will leave feeling more confident and better equipped to observe and respond to group dynamics as well as design and facilitate a conversation that allows people to learn more about themselves and each other.
 Participants will then use the framework and tools to facilitate conversations in their workplace or community.

-If you are interested in hosting a facilitated conversation, or in facilitator training please contact Conversations Coordinator LaNaya Butler email@example.com 303.894.7951 x13.
+If you are interested in hosting a facilitated conversation, or in facilitator training please contact Conversations Coordinator LaNaya Butler at email@example.com or 303.894.7951 x13.

 Writer, painter, and musician Jason McNeal Graham is a multiethnic, multimedia artist.
 He was recently selected for the group exhibition “Black Matter,” curated by Tammy Jo Wilson.
 His work in music and writing has been featured on TEDx, NPR, the NBA, and other platforms.
 Graham (who often presents as MOsley WOtta) was an invited resident scholar at Goddard College, a skittish alum of Diverse Intelligences Summer institute, and the Slam Poetry Champion for the State of Oregon.
 Graham is finishing his tenure as Bend, Oregon’s first Creative Laureate, the third such position in the nation.